 It is not clear exactly what causes binge eating disorder.
-Since about half of people with binge eating disorder have a history of
+Since a lot of people with binge eating disorder have a history of anxiety or

-depression, it may be related to that condition.
+depression, it may be related to these conditions.
 Studies also suggest that people with binge eating disorder may have other emotional problems, including low self-esteem, anger, and/or

 obsessive compulsive behavior.

 Binge eating disorder is more common in women.
-Factors that may increase your risk of developing a binge eating disorder include: ObesityBecoming overweight at a young ageYo-yo dieting
+Other factors that may increase your chance of binge eating disorder include: ObesityBecoming overweight at a young ageA pattern of losing and gaining weight through dieting

 History of depression, low self-esteem, and/or